 Hampden Baptist Church, 1922

 In the second half of the 20th century, many churches in American cities experienced decline and even closed down.
 Across Baltimore, churches that were once full became empty, and they were either repurposed for secular businesses or left in disrepair.
 Although Hampden Baptist experienced a similar trend, they refused to die and started praying for something to happen.

-In 2008, Pastor Dan Hyun and a team of eleven people were looking to plant a new church in the Hampden neighborhood called The Village Church.
+In 2008, Pastor Dan Hyun and a team of eleven people were looking to plant a new church in the Hampden neighborhood called Village Church.
 Their goal was to establish a place where anybody and everybody could come and hear the gospel and to experience life transformation.
-Hampden Baptist graciously allowed The Village to meet in their building, and The Village was born within the walls of Hampden Baptist in September 2008.
-As disciples were being made, The Village began to grow, and in 2015, Hampden Baptist Church decided to bless The Village Church with the ownership of their building in order to continue its legacy of being a gospel presence in the neighborhood.
+Hampden Baptist graciously allowed Village Church to meet in their building, and Village Church was born within the walls of Hampden Baptist in September 2008.
+As disciples were being made, Village Church began to grow, and in 2015, Hampden Baptist Church decided to bless Village Church with the ownership of their building in order to continue its legacy of being a gospel presence in the neighborhood.